fusioncharts/fusionexport-javascript-client/README.md

 Javascript SDK for FusionExport.
 Enables exporting from browser using FusionExport.

 ## Installation
-To install the module, simply use npm:
+To install this module, simply use npm:

 ```bash
 $ npm install --save fusionexport-javascript-client